Human Kinetics Department

 History of Sport

-An overview of a history that has shaped physical culture and sport in what is currently Canada.
-Using the forces of class, ethnicity, race and gender as an interpretative foundation, the course will examine the complex and contradictory context and social conditions under which individuals and the state have created, refined, participated in and given meaning to sport and physical culture.
+An overview of the sociocultural forces that have shaped physical culture and sport in what is currently Canada.
+Using colonialism, class, race, gender and more as interpretative lenses, students will examine the complex context and conditions under which individuals, groups, and the state have created, refined, participated in, and given meaning to sport and physical culture.
+Students will engage with primary sources on a range of topics.
 Three credits.

 Aging & Exercise

-An in-depth study of the changes in exercise capacity and sport performance that occur beyond adulthood.
-The role of physical activity and exercise training in minimizing aging-related losses in performance capacity and physical conditioning is addressed through experiential learning with older adults.
+An in-depth study of how aging influences exercise capacity, functional performance, and adaptation to training beyond adulthood.
+The course distinguishes intrinsic biological aging from declines attributable to physical inactivity, and examines how evidence-based exercise training can preserve function, performance, and independence with age.
+Learning is supported through opportunities for experiential engagement with older adults.
 Credit will be granted for only one of HKIN 357 or HKIN 398 (2017-2018).
-Prerequisites: HKIN 151/152 or BIOL 251/252; HKIN 265.
+Prerequisites: HKIN 161/162 or HKIN 151/152 or BIOL 251/252; HKIN 265.
 Three credits.

-The topic for 2024-2025 is Sport, Deviance and Crime.
-This course examines how sport and physical activity (both recreational and professional) are 1) culturally significant practices through which ideas of “deviant” behaviour are constructed, enacted, tolerated, and challenged; and 2) activities that, in diverse ways, intersect with the criminal justice system.
-Topics explored include sport-related violence, the use of performance enhancing drugs, off-field athlete violence, pain and injury in sport, and the use of sport in crime prevention and prison settings, among many others.
+This course examines how ideas of deviant behaviour are constructed, enacted, tolerated, and challenged in and through sport (both recreational and professional); and how sport intersects with the criminal justice system.
+Students will explore topics such as sport-related violence, the use of performance enhancing drugs, off-field athlete deviance, pain and injury in sport, and the use of sport in crime prevention and prison settings, among others.
 Prerequisite: HKIN 264.
 Three credits.

 Biomechanics